-The French prison is divided into two violent factions: the Corsicans and the Muslims.
+In the film ‘A Prophet’ (Un Prophete), the French prison is divided into two violent factions: the Corsicans and the Muslims.
 Malik, despite being a Muslim falls under the Corsican gangster Cesar Luciani (Niels Arestrup), who controls the prison with his outside contact and of course money.
 Luciani offers Malik to kill an Arab inmate named Reyeb or die himself.

-The killing scene of Reyeb by Malik with a razor blade that he has hidden inside mouth is probably the most disturbing scene, which the director captured it well.
+The killing scene of Reyeb by Malik with a razor blade that he has hidden inside the mouth is probably the most disturbing scene, which the director captured well.
 In fact, the torturesome moments of Reyeb and Malik’s shivering body after killing Reyeb is ghastly imagined.

-With this murder, Malik not only gained the protection from Luciani but also respect from fellow prisoners.
+With this murder, Malik not only gained protection from Luciani but also respect from fellow prisoners.
 He, however, has his own motives which later put him deep into the criminal world although as the key player who finally rises above Corsican mobster with growing criminal ties, both inside and outside the prison.